Sokolka (Poland) (AFP) -

 Belta published photos of the migrants lying on mats in the facility and wrote that 'for several it was their first warm night'.

-The West accuses Belarus of artificially creating a migrant crisis by bringing in would-be migrants and taking them to the border with the promise of an easy crossing into the EU.
+The West accuses Belarus of artificially creating a crisis by bringing in would-be migrants and taking them to the border with promises of an easy crossing into the EU.

 Belarus has denied this and urged the EU to take them in.